joelewisnotts-cmd/JoeLewisCV/Joe Lewis Global Engineering Leader CV.md

 ### Director of Engineering at Equiniti
 From Nov 2023 to Present
 Based in London (hybrid)
-Equiniti supports leading global companies with share registry, employee plans, and investor relations, while modernising its technology through public cloud and DevSecOps adoption.
+Equiniti supports the global capital markets by helping global companies with share registry, employee share plans, and investor relations.
+Recently, it has been modernising its technology through public cloud, Agile/ SAFe adoption and moving to an Engineering excellence culture of DevSecOps.
-Responsibilities:
+Responsibilities
 - Directed a globally distributed organisation of over 700 engineers and architects, fostering a high-performance culture, aligning release trains with strategic business objectives
 - Held end-to-end ownership of mission-critical trading platforms, global shareholder portals and back-office workflow, ensuring operational and regulatory excellence
 - Defined and executed technology vision and strategy in partnership with Product, translating business goals into actionable roadmaps and measurable outcomes